ericjanto/notes-publisher/content/notes/iaml-revision.md

     - IAML
 ---

+- [ ] Resolve todos
+- [ ] Add how to calculate std dev, covariance, and correlation coefficient [link](https://byjus.com/jee/correlation-coefficient/)
+- [ ] Revise how to find eigenvectors and eigenvalues for a matrix

 - [ ] Refine lecture write-up to text
   - [ ] Add orbit cards
   - [ ] Do recommended readings to fill up details